Guide to North Central College Library Services

 - Digital images by Archives personnel (10 items per day limit): $1.00 NCC Community; $2.00 Public.

 - Digital images by researcher: no charge.

 Exhibits: The Archivist mounts an exhibit in the lobby of Oesterle Library at the beginning of each academic term.
 Following the removal of the exhibits from the lobby, an online version is created and placed on the Archives website indefinitely.
-Twice a year exhibits are mounted in the Archives Reference Room in the lower level of the library.
-Viwing is available at any time the Archives is open.
 In addition to the regular term exhibit, the Archivist mounts temporary exhibits on campus as requested.

 Publications: The Archivist has created a, brochure, available at several locations within the library, which outlines the Archives collections and services offered.

 The Archives Website is another important tool used for outreach to both College community and general public researchers.
 Information on the Archives website includes completed finding aids for collections, undergraduate research publications, on-line versions of exhibits, contact information, and general information about using the North Central College Archives.

 An Undergraduate Archives Publication program was instituted to encourage the use of primary sources from the College's Archives in undergraduate research through the publication of a series of monographs.
 The Editorial Board consists of the Archivist, the C. Frederick Toenniges Professor of History, the Director of Library Services, and the Director of Office of Academic Opportunities.
 The Editorial Board annually reviews unpublished essays written and submitted by undergraduates who have utilized the North Central College Archives for research.
 In addition to printing each monograph, publications are also mounted on the Archives website.
 More information and details of the program can be found on the Archives website.